pingcap/docs/faq/backup-and-restore-faq.md

 During the backup operation, if the storage medium is the local disk or a network file system (NFS), make sure that the user to start `br` and the user to start TiKV are consistent (if `br` and TiKV are on different machines, the users' UIDs must be consistent).
 Otherwise, the `Permission denied` issue might occur.

-Running `br` with the root access might fail due to the disk permission, because the backup files (SST files) are saved by TiKV.
+Running `br` as the `root` user might fail due to the disk permission, because the backup files (SST files) are saved by TiKV.

 > **Note:**
 >
 > You might encounter the same problem during data restore.
 When the SST files are read for the first time, the read permission is verified.
 The execution duration of DDL suggests that there might be a long interval between checking the permission and running `br`.
 You might receive the error message `Permission denied` after waiting for a long time.

->
-> Therefore, it is recommended to check the permission before data restore according to the following steps:
+Therefore, it is recommended to check the permission before data restore according to the following steps:

-1. Run the Linux-native command for process query:
+1. Run the Linux command for process query:

     {{< copyable "shell-regular" >}}